Mortgage rates headed towards 2014 lows?by Tim Manni

-Mortgage rates should be rising by now, but they aren’t!
-Thanks to an inconsistent economy here at home and a rocky situation in many countries abroad, mortgage rates continue to find more room to settle.
+“By all rights mortgage rates should be rising by now,” wrote Keith Gumbinger, vice president of HSH.com, in the latest Market Trends newsletter, but thanks to an inconsistent economy here at home and a rocky situation in many countries abroad, mortgage rates continue to find more room to settle.

 Current mortgage rates hit three-week low

 Here are the latest mortgage rates from HSH.com: